XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Results

 For Orbit 1 intervals, which lack simultaneous \nustar\ coverage (due to a spacecraft tracker visibility violation at that time period), we use the \nustar\ observation from Orbit 2.
 The cross-calibration constant for the analyzed time intervals during Orbit 1 is on average 30\% off the typical value during Orbits 2 and 3, indicating variability in the hard band.
 Nevertheless, inclusion of this (even if approximate) hard X-ray tail is much preferred to ignoring it completely.
 Assuming that the spectral shape in the hard X-ray band ($>12$ keV) remains consistent, the $\sim30\%$ flux variability is taken into account for SED modeling by applying the cross-calibration constant.

 The primary continuum is described with a Comptonization component, using the \textsc{comt} model.
 This model was found to be insufficient alone to describe the entire $1.8-75$ keV energy band.
 A satisfactory fit was found when an additional hard exponential cutoff was applied using the \textsc{etau} component.
 The primary continuum is further affected by cyclotron resonance scattering at $\sim35-40$ keV \citep[one of the most famous spectral features of Her X-1,][]{Truemper+78}, which we reproduce using a \textsc{line} component.
 This is a strictly phenomenological description of the primary X-ray pulsar emission which allows us to focus on the interpretation of the spectral features in the Fe K band.
-A physical interpretation of the broadband continuum emission will be discussed in future work.

 We then focus on the Fe K band, which is shown in Fig. \ref{FeK_spectrum}.
 In agreement with our previous results from \xmm\ \citep{Kosec+22}, we require two highly broadened emission lines to accurately describe the broad Fe K structure on which the narrow emission and absorption lines are imprinted.
 These lines are modeled with simple Gaussians, which describe the spectral shape required by the \xrism\ data surprisingly well.
-Their origin and variability will be discussed in future work (Kosec et al. in prep), but one of the lines has a $1\sigma$ width of about 1 keV and its centroid is consistent with Fe I at 6.4 keV, while the second line has a $1\sigma$ width of $0.2-0.3$ keV and its centroid is instead consistent with the position of Fe XXV at 6.67 keV.
+One of the lines has a $1\sigma$ width of about 1 keV and its centroid is consistent with Fe I at 6.4 keV, while the second line has a $1\sigma$ width of $0.2-0.3$ keV and its centroid is instead consistent with the position of Fe XXV at 6.67 keV.
+The detailed properties of these features and their physical origin will be discussed in future work.